wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

   }
 ```

-The above method will communicate with iOS so you have to update code in the `AppDelegate` class as well.
+The above method will communicate with iOS so we have to update code in the `AppDelegate` class as well.
 Add `endCall` clauses to `switch` statement inside the `addFlutterChannelListener` method:

 ```swift
 func addFlutterChannelListener() {